 Chateau Clos Luce and Leonardo da Vinci

 The small château, Clos Luce, is within easy walking distance of downtown Amboise.
-It was here that Leonardo da Vinci was invited to live by King Francis I. DaVinci stayed at Clos Luce from 1516 until his death in 1519.
+Here, Leonardo da Vinci was invited to live by King Francis I. DaVinci stayed at Clos Luce from 1516 until he died in 1519.
 He is buried on the grounds of Château de Ambroise.

 Château Clos N itself houses over 40 of da Vinci’s inventions.
-An audio-visual presentation of his life and work, presented by IBM, instructs tourists as they move through the rooms.
+An audio-visual presentation of his life and work by IBM instructs tourists as they move through the rooms.

 Follow the tour!